dnlowman/redux-spectate/README.md

 # redux-spectate
+WIP!
-An example of spectating other users of your redux app.
+A super hacky example of spectating other users of your redux app.